ZhengLi95/Mad-Learning/LDA-QDA/README.md

 ## Code

-Provided by Yumin Chen, but, as usual, the code needs to be amplified.
+Python code provided by [Yumin Chen](https://github.com/Interesting6), but, as usual, the code needs to be amplified.
+Also, detailed R provided by the course Applied Statistics of [Piercesare Secchi](https://scholar.google.it/citations?user=hlmcCBwAAAAJ&hl=en).